Senior Leadership Awards 2015

 Nominating students for the Senior Leadership Awards:

-Nominations for both awards will be open in Spring 2014.
+Nominations for both awards are open for Spring 2015.
 Nominations should be no less than 200 words and highlight the main reasons that the student you are nominating is most deserving of a Senior Leadership Award or the Reverend Joseph P. Fitzpatrick Award.
 You may nominate a student here.

 Nominees will be contacted and asked to submit a copy of their resume to be considered for an award.